 LAMAR STATE COLLEGE-ORANGE Benefits Proportionality, August 2016 On a go-forward basis, LSCO should develop a methodology to determine the appropriate allocation of salaries and benefits between general revenue funds and auxiliary enterprises for employees working at the Brown Estate.
 LSCO should work with its ACO to determine and reimburse amounts owed to general revenue for salaries and benefits paid with general revenues that should have been borne by auxiliary enterprises.
 Management concurs with the recommendation to develop a methodology to determine the appropriate allocation of salaries and benefits between general revenue funds and auxiliary funds for employees working at the Brown Estate.
 In addition, management agrees to work with the Appropriation Control Officer to determine and reimburse amounts owed to general revenue for benefits paid with general revenue that should have been borne by the auxiliary enterprise fund.
-Person Responsible: Dana N. Rogers, Vice-President for Finance and Operations Timetable for Completion: April 20, 2017 In Progress
+In Progress Finance and Operations Timetable for Completion: April 20, 2017